 - Your borrowing period: The longer you take to repay your loan, the more time there will be for the interest to compound and grow.
 This means that you will end up paying more for your loan overall.
 However, the loan period will need to be long enough for you to spread the debt into affordable monthly repayments.

 - Your credit history: You will usually be offered a lower rate of interest if you have a good history of repaying any debts on time and in full.

 - The value of your secure asset: If this is your home, your level of equity will be just as important as the value of the property.

-Frustratingly, your loan may actually cost more than what you see advertised online by a lender.
-This is because loan providers advertise a representative APR that needs to be offered to just over half of the successful applicants.
-The rest of the successful applicants will be offered a different rate and will end up paying more.
-Borrowers with a poor credit history could be the most likely to be offered more than the advertised representative APR.
-Request a quote from your chosen lender before you complete your application to make sure you have the right figures.
+Your loan may cost more than what is advertised by the lender.
+Loan providers advertise a representative APR that must be offered to over half of successful applicants.
+The rest will be offered a different rate.
+Borrowers with a poor credit history will likely be offered more than the representative APR.
+Request a quote from your lender before you complete your application to make sure you have the right figures.